AguaClara/HFFVFDC/Manual.md

 * Sandpaper

 ###Design Details
-A lot of the fabrication decisions made this semester with the High Flow Float Valve (HFFV) were done on assumptions that had no clear cut math behind them.
+A lot of the fabrication decisions were done on assumptions that had no clear mathematical calculations behind them.
 After successfully fabricating an HFFV system, the team developed a more generalized and systematic approach for designing HFFVs at different scales by creating model design functions.
 This more methodical approach is found in the Generalized Approach section.

 ####Slider Pipe Length
 The slider pipe length was designed with the intention of being able to operate between half capacity and full capacity of the distribution tank.
 This assumption led the team to fabricate a slider pipe that was approximately half the height of the distribution tank used in the experiment.
-This doesn't take into account additions into the pipe including plugs that constrain movement of the pipe, and the float.
+This desired length of half the distribution tank height doesn't take into account the length that has to be added to the pipe including plugs that constrain movement of the pipe, and the float.

 #####Total Length
 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/diagram%20of%20full%20pipe.jpg?raw=true"  height = 400></center>